Updated: Apr 5, 2022

-The countdown to the new year, but before you head out to your New Year's Eve Celebration, consider your pet's welfare and comfort.
+The countdown to the new year, but before you head out for your New Year's Eve Celebration, consider your pet's welfare.
 The ASPCA has some tips to help your dog have a fun and safe start to the year.

 Keep an eye on alcohol and other poisonous substances.
 The ASPCA says that a large number of pets get into alcohol on NYE.
 Alcohol consumption can lead to depression, unsteady walking, vomiting; and in severe cases, a drop in blood pressure and body temperature.
 In fact, just one mixed drink can be fatal to a small dog; so it's important to keep your booze and other poisonous treats out of paws reach.